spacetelescope/crds/documentation/crds_users_guide/source/certify_constraints.rst

 keyword.
 This resulted in value enumerations repeated over and over throughout the .tpn files.

-For JWST, CRDS support specifying keywords as optional...  with one twist: if an optional keyword is used by an rmap to perform matching (appears in the 'parkey' header field), then every optional constraint on that keyword for that particular reftype becomes required.
+For JWST and Roman, CRDS support specifying keywords as optional...  with one twist: if an optional keyword is used by an rmap to perform matching (appears in the 'parkey' header field), then every optional constraint on that keyword for that particular reftype becomes required.